fps/lv2-ttl2c/README.md

                         the bundle directory to analyze -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
                         the output directory
+  -p PREFIX, --prefix PREFIX
+                        the prefix added to output filenames
 </pre>

 You write the turle (ttl) files describing the plugins in your bundle and the python script then generates some useful <code>#include</code>s for you.
 Below you see the code that's necessary to write when running the script on the amp-plugin example from the lv2 distribution (included here for reference and testing in the <code>lv2/</code> directory)